What is HE/SREAT?

 Most scientists believe the name “Hashimoto’s Encephalopathy” is ill-advised since the disease is not causally related to Hashimoto’s thyroiditis (“HT”), despite the fact that HT is usually present in patients with HE.
-It is this common correlation that originally led to creation of the term Hashimoto’s Encephalopathy.
+It is this correlation that originally led to the creation of the term Hashimoto’s Encephalopathy.

 Until scientists find common ground and settle on an accepted name, this website will use “HE” as a shorthand way of referring to Hashimoto’s Encephalopathy/Steroid Responsive Encephalopathy Associated with Thyroiditis (“HE/SREAT”).